Dre Campbell Farm

 Weeds will cover the soil if you do not cover it yourself.

 Therefore, take precautionary measures and keep the soil covered at all times.
-Mulch and cover crops are good options to cover your soil.
+Mulch and cover crops are good options for soil cover.

 Organic mulches will enrich poor soil as they decompose.
 Use grass clippings, hay, wood shavings, and other plant scraps.